Head shot of Candice

 Fiction writing stemmed from my desire for a creative outlet.
 After writing thousands of pages of medical notes, I shifted to storytelling and translating my personality to my main character’s voice.

-I hope you can soon read my debut literary women’s fiction novel, Unexpected, Yet Foreseen.
-I am also writing an untitled domestic suspense novel, with themes of identity and relationships.
+I have written upmarket women’s fiction, Questionable Choices, with themes of exploring identity, navigating marital tension, and the joy of female friendships and motherhood.
+I intend to query literary agents the latter half of 2026.
 As a member of the Women’s Fiction Writers Association, I have partnered with amazing women authors, including in workshops and a critique group, and also have attended multiple classes through Hugo House, an independent writing center in Seattle.
+I’m also a member of the Association of Writers & Writing Programs (AWP).

 A graduate of Indiana University and the University of Michigan Medical School, I am a board-certified child and adult psychiatrist.
 I live in Seattle, WA with my family, including two boisterous boys, for whom I keep resisting getting a dog.
 “Not until we are done traveling!”